tomas-abrahamsson/gpb/README.md

 `present_undefined` will need to set the option explicitly in order to upgrade to 4.0.0.

+For type specs, the default has changed to generate them when possible.
+The option `{type_specs,false}` (-no_type) can be used to avoid generating type specs.

 Basic example of using gpb
 --------------------------